 Is it possible to use the Dawn theme and customize it to make it unique without losing speed?

 Absolutely.
 Dawn is the reference theme for Online Store 2.0, designed with a "performance-first" approach.
 It is an ideal blank canvas for custom development: each section has its own independent CSS and JS files, loaded only when needed.
-Through IFG consultancy, Dawn can be extended with custom Liquid sections without inheriting the technical debt of drag-and-drop builders.
+Through IFG consultation, Dawn can be extended with custom Liquid sections without inheriting the technical debt of drag-and-drop builders.

 How does site speed affect advertising campaign costs?

-5. Conclusions and Operating Protocol
+5. Conclusions and Operational Protocol

-The transition from a Page Builder-based architecture to native Liquid development is not simply a matter of speed, but a strategic decision that defines an e-commerce company's ability to scale in 2026.
+The transition from a Page Builder-based architecture to native Liquid development is not merely a matter of speed, but a strategic decision that defines an e-commerce company's ability to scale in 2026.
 The convenience of drag-and-drop is an illusion that comes at the cost of constant revenue loss.

-IFG eCommerce® Operating Protocol for Extreme Optimization
+IFG eCommerce Operational Protocol for Extreme Optimization

 -